-Our annual and quarterly operating results have varied significantly in the past, and may vary significantly in the future, due to a number of factors which could have an adverse impact on our business, such as our reliance on advertisers in certain industries for brand advertising revenues, our reliance on certain key third party distributors for sponsored search revenues and our reliance on mobile network operators for our wireless revenues.
+Our annual and quarterly operating results have varied significantly in the past, and may vary significantly in the future, due to a number of factors which could have an adverse impact on our business, such as our reliance on advertisers in certain industries for brand advertising revenues, our reliance on certain key third party distributors for sponsored search revenues, our reliance on operation of TLBB for online games revenues and our reliance on mobile network operators for our wireless revenues.
 The Chinese Internet industry is at an early stage of development.
 We are unsure if it will continue to grow, and if it does, the rate at which it will grow.
 In addition, we are subject to government regulations that may change at any time with or without notice.
 Fluctuations in the industries of our key advertisers may affect our brand advertising revenues materially, because they may cut their spending on online marketing if there is any downturn in their industries.
 We rely on certain third party distributors to sell our sponsored search products.
 If we lose any of our key distributors, our business may be materially affected.
+We rely on our operation of TLBB to derive most of our online game revenue.
+If there were any interruptions of TLBB's operation, our online games revenue could be adversely affected.
 We rely on mobile network operators for, among other things, billing of and collection of wireless service fees from mobile phone users.
 If our arrangements with the operators were to be terminated, altered or not renewed, or if the operators did not provide continuous or adequate service, our wireless revenues could be reduced significantly.